hSueki/dscage-pe2/README.md

 ### ii.
 Sequence trimming

-This process consists in trimming of low-quality base calls from the end of the reads (Phred score > 30), adapter removal (based on a comprehensive list of standard adapters), filtering of reads contains any “Ns” and short sequence filtering (< 15 bp).
+This process involves trimming low-quality bases from the ends of reads (Phred score > 30), removing adapters (based on a comprehensive list of standard adapters), filtering out reads containing any 'N's and discarding short sequences (< 15 bp).

 Inputs: